 FY2015 Expenditures by Discipline

-Princeton Plasma Physics Laboratory (PPPL) represented 29% of the total sponsored research expenditures managed by the University in FY2013.
-On campus, the divisions of Natural Sciences and Engineering & Applied Science accounted for 78% of expenditures.
-Critical external support for programs in the social sciences, humanities, centers, institutes and other non-departmental units amounted to 22% of the campus total.
+Princeton Plasma Physics Laboratory (PPPL) represented 28% of the total sponsored research expenditures managed by the University in FY2014.
+On campus, the divisions of the natural sciences and engineering & applied science accounted for 77% of expenditures.
+Critical external support for programs in the social sciences, humanities, centers, institutes and other non-departmental units amounted to 23% of the campus total.
 Centers, institutes and programs were listed within the related academic divisions when possible.
 This represents a change from years past when most were grouped with the non-academic departments.
 A breakdown of sponsored research expenditures by department or program (.pdf) provides additional information on the number of projects, operating expenses and expenditures on training grants, equipment and facilities and indirect costs.

 FY2015 Campus Research Funding by Prime Sponsor

-The majority of the University’s research funding on campus (84.6 percent) comes from federal agencies.
-Another 12.4 percent comes from corporations and foundations, which are essential supporters in funding endeavors that complement the federal investment in research.
+The majority of the University’s research funding on campus (82.5 percent) comes from federal agencies.
+Another 13.0 percent comes from corporations and foundations, which are essential supporters in funding endeavors that complement the federal investment in research.
 These include projects that combine research with education, projects that fill the gap between fundamental and applied research, and specific investigator-led projects.
-A detailed chart of sponsored research expenditures by prime sponsor in FY2013 (.pdf) lists the number of projects, operating expenses and expenditures on training grants, equipment and facilities, and indirect costs.
+A detailed chart of sponsored research expenditures by prime sponsor in FY2014 (.pdf) lists the number of projects, operating expenses and expenditures on training grants, equipment and facilities, and indirect costs.